cjnankervis/Re-Climate/README.md

 ## Re-Climate® API Products

-The Re-Climate® API delivers reliable seasonal climate predictions to operations teams in the agri-food, energy and water utilities, and insurance industries.
+The Re-Climate® API delivers reliable seasonal climate predictions to operations teams such as the agri-food, energy and water utilities, and insurance industries.
 These climate outlooks have been independently and impartially assessed by the National Physical Laboratory.

 The company combines climate and weather models through its algorithms; helping organisations to adapt to near-term climate hazards, calculate their risk exposure and build their resilience accordingly.

-Modelling seasonal weather extremes assists decision-makers communicate losses linked to floods, drought, heatwaves or freeze days to within a few kilometres.
+Assists decision-makers communicate losses linked to pluvial flood, drought, heatwave or freeze days at high resolution (5-kilometre scale).

 Supplied as an 'ensemble', a collection of well-calibrated daily weather time series, Re-Climate® enables firms to better hedge or price their risk.
-Re-Climate® also helps clients adapt to acute physical risks posed by extreme weather events such as heatwaves and floods, develop rigorous scenario plans, and protect assets from acute climate hazards on operational timescales.
+Re-Climate® also helps clients adapt to acute physical climate risks including extreme weather events, develop robust scenario plans, and protect assets accordingly.

 ### Supporting Sustainable Agriculture

 WeatherLogistics has a mission to help meet UN Sustainable Development Goals (SDGs) for food, water and natural resources.
-Currently the firm is developing a sustainability monitoring platform to advise farmers on their present and future climate exposure and how to reduce both their agricultural inputs and reduce greenhouse gas emissions.
-This forms part of a 12-month project in partnership with the University of Leicester, the University of Reading and supported and funded by UKRI/ STFC.
+In 2023 the firm supported the development of a sustainability monitoring platform to advise farmers on their present and future climate exposure, reduce their agricultural inputs, and reduce greenhouse gas emissions.
+This formed part of a 12-month project in partnership with the University of Leicester, the University of Reading and supported and funded by UKRI/ STFC.

-Future farmers will be able to build smarter precision farming solutions and benchmarking platforms, integrated pest management systems, and decision-support applications to avoid food supply distribution.
+Re-Climate will help future farmers to build smarter precision farming solutions and benchmarking platforms, integrated pest management systems, and decision-support applications to avoid food supply distribution.
 Growers can also optimise their operations with better timed preventative spraying, frost protection, and crop quality assurance.

 ## Climate Data Availability